Devs-Foundation/metodo-multi-agente/README.md

 # The Devs Foundation Method — the world's first Multi-Agent Consensus System with a Shared Brain.
 Defensive Publication.
 Prior Art.

-## Building a Multi-Agent System with a Shared Brain
+## Building a Multi-Agent System with a Shared Brain and Consensus System.

 ### Complete Guide — From Zero to Production System